jbheron/git-primer/understanding-git-push-pull-merge.md

-# Understanding the `git` Push, Pull, and Fetch Commands
+# Understanding the `git` Push, Fetch, and Pull Commands

 The concepts in this article can help you understand how the `git push`, `git pull`, and `git fetch` commands update your local and remote source control repositories: